 Select a standard event type or specify a custom event name to be sent to Facebook CAPI.

 Renta supports the transmission of both standard and custom events.
 In our example, we send the fact of viewing the blog page.
 Accordingly, it’s most logical to use the standard View Content event.

 The action takes place on the site, so we keep the Website.

 This is the most responsible step.
-Here we specify the configuration of how the page event data should be mapped to the fields that we pass to Facebook CAPI.
+Here we specify how the page event data should be mapped to the fields we pass to Facebook CAPI.

 You can fully control what data will be transmitted to Facebook CAPI.
 We have prepared a recommended list of parameters for transmission below:

 |title||Content Name||String||Do not hash|

 |deviceUserAgent||Client User Agent||String||Do not hash|